Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Louisiana

 Citation: DSS Pol.
 Man. § 4-518(I), (II)(F)(1)-(2)

 It is the policy of the Department of Children and Family Services (DCFS) to investigate reports of prenatal neglect.
-DCFS responsibility under Federal and State law is to assure there are plans for the safe care (POSC) for these vulnerable newborns.
+DCFS' responsibility under Federal and State law is to ensure there are POSCs for these vulnerable newborns.

-All newborns exposed/affected by substance abuse need a POSC.
+All newborns exposed to or affected by substance abuse need a POSC.
 This also includes those cases that have been deemed invalid due to the mother having a verified prescription and taking it in a lawfully prescribed manner; however, the newborn had withdrawal symptoms.
 A POSC is required by Federal law and is designed to meet both the short-term and long-term needs of the family related to a substance-exposed newborn.

 Services for the Infant